 There has been an outpouring of “feminist” literature in the last decade.
-It’s easy, after a while, for these texts to sludge together in your mind, forming a pastel-pink swirl of politicised hashtags, confessional essays, corporate truisms and self-care tips.
+It’s easy, after a while, for these texts to sludge together in your mind, forming a pastel-pink swirl of politicised hashtags, confessional essays and corporate truisms.
 The conversations, once inspiring, grow repetitive; the ideas, once radical, become derivative (or co-opted by environmentally destructive soap brands).

 Dominique Sisley: Why did you want to write this book now?
 What kind of conversations did you want to instigate?

 Amia Srinivasan: I wanted to rejuvenate the conversation about sex as a political phenomenon.
 We’re used to thinking of sex as a private concern, and we are justifiably wary of the state intruding into citizen’s private sexual interactions.
 That in itself is a hard-won result of politics: LGBTQ activists had to fight very hard to protect the rights of people with marginalised sexualities, to let them be able to conduct their sex lives consensually as they please.
 But I also think that there’s just been a general withering away of our ability to talk about sex as a complex political phenomenon.
 Often, we just end up reaching for ideas like consent: so if there’s something problematic about sex, it must be non-consensual.

 DS: Our current fixation on consent, has that come from the #MeToo movement?